Specialty Training (including General Practice)

 - Will the work interest you enough and provide enough job satisfaction?

-- Do your core values fit with this type of work?
+- Do your core values and the things that matter to you most 'fit' with this type of work?

 - Do your potential colleagues share your values?